trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 The last piece of information provided by `HOHQMesh` are labels for the different surfaces of an element.
 These labels are useful to set boundary conditions along physical surfaces.
-The labels can be short descriptive words.
+The labels can be short descriptive words up to 32 characters in length.
 The label `---` indicates an internal surface where no boundary condition is required.

 It is important to note that these labels are given in the following order according to the